 Further detail on the battalions within these regiments and their operational activities is to be found elsewhere, either on the Web, or else in the many books on the subject.
-Regimental Association contact details or else potentially useful Web links are included at the end of each regiment note.
-The Military Archives is not responsible for the content of any of these websites.
-A very short bibliography is also included at the end of this document to help get the researcher started.
+Regimental Association contact details, or else potentially useful Web links, are included at the end of each regiment note (The Military Archives is not responsible for the content of any of these websites).

+A very short bibliography and a note on sourcing WWI service records is also included at the end of this document to help get the researcher started.

-While it was not an issue at the time of the Great War (with the whole island of Ireland still being part of Great Britain), the counties of Northern Ireland and the Republic have been separated out, to a degree, in the organisation of this document.
-This is purely for clarity and ease of use of the modern researcher.
+While it was not an issue at the time of the Great War (when the island of Ireland was still part of Great Britain), the counties of Northern Ireland and the Republic have been separated out (to a degree) in the organisation of this document.